DavidToddMiller/gr-HighDataRate_Modem/README.md

   - Example Flowgraphs located in "examples/High_Speed_FEP-Gateway_CCSDS_Reed-Solomon_CC_ZeroMQ" folder on this site/repository.

-  - FEP/Gateway processing examples with CCSDS Reed-Solomon (Conventional & (255,223)) and CCSDS Convolutional coding used as example up to 24.0 Msps with ZeroMQ data transport interfaces.
+  - FEP/Gateway processing examples with CCSDS Reed-Solomon (Conventional & (255,223)) and CCSDS Convolutional coding with multicores used as example up to 24.0 Msps with ZeroMQ data transport interfaces.

   - A few of the blocks are OOT blocks (CCSDS Reed-Solomon Encode/Decode and Frame_Extract and Resolve_Phase) in gr-HighDataRate_Modem module otherwise all blocks are in the standard GNU Radio In-Tree library.